amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    }
    ```

    Note that the `DaprClient` is injected into the `IndexModel` constructor.
 The `OnGet` method gets called when the user visits the home page.
 Here we use the injected `DaprClient` instance to invoke the `weatherforecast` method of the `daprbackend` service.
-You'll configure the back-end web API to use `daprbackend` as its application id later on when creating the Docker Compose file.
+You'll configure the back-end web API to use `daprbackend` as its application id later on when configuring it to run with Dapr.
 Finally, the service response is saved in view data.

-5. In the *Index.cshtml* file, add the code to display the weather forecasts stored in the view data to the user:
+5. Replace the contents of the *Index.cshtml* file in the *Pages* folder, with the following code.
+It displays the weather forecasts stored in the view data to the user:

    ```html
    @page